kaifaluo/note-topo-band/README.md

-# topo_2bands
+# TopoBands
-This program is to calculate some typical topological invariants: Berry phase, winding number, Chern number, Z2 invariant, based on a minimum two-band tight-binding model, and the edge state or Fermi arc states in 2D or 3D gapless systems, respectively.
+This program is to demonstrate some typical topological models and their invariants: Berry phase, winding number, Chern number, Z2 invariant, based on minimum tight-binding models, and the edge state or Fermi arc states in 2D or 3D gapless systems, respectively.

-#Algorhithms
+#Algorithms